ayaachi-jha/barnes-hut-parallel/README.md

 The parallel implementation can also perform better than Amdahl’s due to the parallel implementation of the COM calculation which doesn’t let the threads sit idle and dynamically increases the granularity of the work based on the active threads.
 This allows all the threads to remain active until the function returns as the threads recursively call the child nodes instead of assigning it as a task to another thread if the active threads has already reached the maximum allowed threads.

 The idle time reduces with work stealing as well.
 Although work stealing starts as a bottleneck because of the tree structure and its recursive nature, as we only have 1 task initially, as the number of tasks increase exponentially, we have more parallel tasks distributed and towards the end when threads finish their tasks, they again get to work stealing to avoid staying idle.
 This optimizes the performances further.
-### COMPARISON OF WORK STEALING

-While work stealing is not the best choice for Barnes-Hut, it is a requirement of the project.
-But this also becomes a bottleneck because of the synchronizations in the Deque.
-Since I decided to go ahead with a dynamic deque due to the large number of tasks in Barnes-Hut, it required synchronization mechanisms like Locks.
-Although I came across Chase-Lev for implementing a lock free Deque, it can only be used with an array implementation which is not ideal for this algorithm due to the same reason.

-In my implementation I have implemented pipelining with supersteps using Work Stealing.
-Due to the complex nature of Barnes Hut parallelization, it becomes challenging to implement a solution which uses work stealing for the whole parallelization.

-This project taught me a lot about the considerations while thinking about a parallel solution, and how we can merge different solutions to create a great speedup.

-Calculation of Center of Mass does not use work stealing due to backtracking involved.
-Since, the parent node waits for the child node, it becomes challenging to implement a modular deque and function such that the parent quadrant waits for the parallelly running child quadrant to finish first.
-So, this implementation runs this first superstep with the parallel solution explained in the above sections.

-Calculation of Velocity and Position Updates use work stealing, because they can be processed first before recursively travelling to the child nodes.
-Instead of recursively traversing the child node, it instead pushes the next child node as a task to the deque, which can then possibly be stolen.

-Now, each of these steps as explained in the Supersteps section are required to be run in parallel and have a barrier between them, since each step is dependent on the previous step.

-These are the reasons I merged both the implementations together, in order to create a great speedup for a challenging implementation but also different in terms of not just working with a predetermined set of inputs and using BSP, but also learning the concept of parallelization of tree data structure.